aydinzaman/Py-Projects/README.md

-# Py-Projects that I will be working on
+# Raspberry Pi and Python projects that I will be working on